benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

           </incomingServer>

           <!-- A page where the ISP describes the configuration.
             This is purely informational and currently mainly for maintenance of the files and not used by the client at all.
-              Note that we do not necessarily use exactly the config suggested by the ISP, e.g. when they don't recommend SSL, but it's available, we will configure SSL.
+            Note that we do not necessarily use exactly the config suggested by the ISP.
+E.g. when they don't recommend TLS, but it's available, we will configure TLS.
             The text content should contains a description in the native language of the ISP (customers), and a short English description, mostly for us.
           -->
           <documentation url="http://www.example.com/help/mail/">
             <descr lang="en">Configure mail app for IMAP</descr>